-Whether it’s programming for digital audio workstations like Avid’s Pro Tools (link to check it out at Avid); audio plug-ins for Waves; streaming services like Spotify, or anything else software-related, companies are looking for programmers.
+Whether it's programming for digital audio workstations like Avid's Pro Tools (link to check it out at Avid); audio plug-ins for Waves; streaming services like Spotify, or anything else software-related, companies are looking for programmers.

 If you’ve got skills at computer programming, there are opportunities to work in the audio industry.

 Software and hardware companies have research and development teams.
 If you're inventive and technologically savvy, an R&D job at an audio equipment manufacturer could be waiting for you!

 I typically use the term “equipment manufacturer” when referring to the various producers of audio equipment.
 Another way to refer to these manufacturers is by their brand.

 Some brands are perhaps better known than others (JBL speakers, Beats headphones, Shure microphones, Fender guitars, etc.).
 Perhaps this is because they have the best products on the market at consumer price points or perhaps it's because of their branding.

 Like it or not (I'm personally only warming up the idea now), branding is an important part of any business.
 Successful companies often have teams dedicated to branding.

 I’ll including marketing in this section, too.
 In order to make a profit and remain in business, a manufacturer should have the appropriate marketing needed to sell its products.
 If you excel at marketing, there could be an opportunity to work in the audio industry!

 I'd imagine that being a gear head that works as an in-store sales clerk is like being a kid in a candy store (until the paycheck is spent on a new guitar instead of rent).
 I know I get excited every time I walk into my local shop.